Tony Falzone is the Deputy General Counsel at Pinterest, Inc.

 Lauren is an experienced attorney, frequent speaker and start-up advisor who has worked in the field of Internet law and policy since 1995.
 She is the founder of BlurryEdge Strategies, a legal and strategy consulting firm located in San Francisco that advises technology companies and investors on cutting-edge legal issues.

-Defendant's reply brief in support of motion for attorneys' fees and costs.
+Plaintiffs' reply memorandm in support of their motion for preliminary injunction.

 Sarah Morris is a well-known multimedia artist and filmmaker.
 In 2007, she debuted her "Origami" series, 24 paintings in which she reworked, redesigned, and reshaped origami crease patterns on canvas.
 Several origami artists sued Morris for copyright infringement, arguing Morris had unduly appropriated their allegedly copyrightable origami crease patterns in developing the "Origami" series.
 The Fair Use Project teamed up with attorneys Bob Clarida and Donn Zaretsky to defend Morris.
 We briefed the fair use issues on summary judgment.

 Meltwater News ("Meltwater") is a search engine and research tool that allows users to search for and obtain information about news items that have been made publicly available on the Internet.